petercr/svelte-meteor/README.md

 ## Getting started

-Either clone this repository or download the contents from GitHub.
+Either clone this repository or download the contents from GitHub and place them in a folder.

 Then check to make sure Meteor is installed on your system.